iancorbett/Text_Editor/README.md

 Sources:

 For this project, there was starter code that was given to me, for me to add on to in order to make the application functional.
+This code included all of the HTML as well all of the CSS.

 Link to Deployed Project: